MoonWalker440/Music-Megathread/README.md

 - [Awesome audio DSP](https://github.com/BillyDM/awesome-audio-dsp) - A curated list of audio DSP and plugin development resources

 - [Awesome music listening](https://github.com/ybayle/awesome-music-listening) - Awesome list of websites dedicated to listening to music

-### 💝 Thanks to

-- Friends and many supporters who provided many materials for me and make suggestions to me to make this repository more cool 🙌

-- Very thanks to [@SowadBD](https://t.me/SowadBD) for making such a cool banner ❤️

-- Telegram Channels which help me to discover many great apps 😇 - [Droid Den](https://t.me/DroidDenn) , [Mix Mods](https://t.me/Mix_Mods) , [Twapple](https://t.me/twapple)

-### Feedback 😄

-If you find any broken or wrong link Please report me or if you want to add suggestions, open a new [issue](https://github.com/MoonWalker440/Music-Megathread/issues/new) or text me in Telegram [@Krish_440](https://t.me/krish_440)